-12.14 New Payment Systems Initiatives: In order to fulfill the ever growing demand for faster and efficient payment methods Bangladesh Bank has taken a number of new initiatives like National Payment Switch (NPSB), Real Time Gross Settlement (RTGS).
+12.14 In order to fulfill the ever growing demand for faster and efficient payment Bangladesh Bank has taken a number of new initiatives like National Payment Switch (NPSB), Real Time Gross Settlement (RTGS).

-12.15 National Payment Switch Bangladesh (NPSB): Implementation of National Payment Switch (NPS) has been started in order to facilitate inter-bank electronic payments originating from different delivery channels e.g. Automated Teller Machines (ATM), Point of Sales (POS), internet, mobile applications, etc. The main objective of NPSB is to facilitate the expansion of the retail payment networks substantially and promote e-commerce throughout the country.
+12.15 Implementation of National Payment Switch (NPS) has been started in order to facilitate inter-bank electronic payments originating from different delivery channels e.g. Automated Teller Machines (ATM), Point of Sales (POS), internet, mobile applications, etc. The main objective of NPSB is to facilitate the expansion of the retail payment networks substantially and promote e-commerce throughout the country.

 Online payment of Government dues through internet will greatly be enhanced using NPSB.
-NPSB has been launched as "soft go-live" from 27 December 2012 and now inter-bank ATM transactions among 17 banks are being routed through NPSB.
+NPSB has been launched as "soft go-live" since 27 December 2012 and now inter-bank ATM transactions among 46 banks are being routed through NPSB.
 Other banks are also likely to join to NPSB.
 The number and volume of the interbank ATM transaction through NPSB are growing rapidly.
 PSD is also drafting some operating rules regarding NPSB system.
-Chart 12.5 shows the trends of NPSB interbank ATM transaction number and associated amount till 30 June.
-2014.
+Chart 12.4 shows the trends of NPSB interbank ATM transaction number and associated amount till 30 June 2015.
+Bangladesh Bank is expecting bring POS transaction through NPSB very shortly.

-12.16 Real-Time Gross Settlement (RTGS): Bangladesh Bank has taken initiative to establish Real-Time Gross Settlement (RTGS) with the financial support of Asian Development Bank (ADB) which will enable instant settlement of high value local currency transactions as well as government securities and foreign currency based transactions.
+12.16 Bangladesh Bank has taken initiative to establish Real Time Gross Settlement (RTGS) with the financial support of Asian Development Bank (ADB) which will enable instant settlement of high value local currency transactions as well as government securities and foreign currency based transactions.
+Bangladesh Bank expects to launch RTGS within 2015.